trustedanalytics-ng/platform-wiki/Data_Acquisition.md

 uServices should be atomic and idempotent.
 As a result, they can be invoked as many times as needed to obtain the desired results.

 #### Request’s status lifecycle
 Status should have some kind of lifecycle.
-It can be implemented as a FSM.
+It can be implemented as an FSM.
 ![Status Lifecycle FSM](/images/DAS_Status_FSM_v7.png)